Almissbah/barbera-admin-android/README.md

 ## App Features
 1. Admin can send notification to client.
-2. admin can recives notifications from client.
+2. Admin can recives notifications from client.

 ### App Packages: